uditkarode/diamond/README.md

 * Mount the image in `/var/apps/foo` and clone the source there
 * Create a SystemD service file with CPU/RAM limitations in `/etc/systemd/system/foo.service`

 Since the service will have it's own unprivileged Linux user, it's possible to limit damage caused if that specific service is compromised.
-The reason for the creation of the disk image is simple -- if the service allows saving arbitrary files to disk, it should not be possible for it to be able to fill the host disk to the brim and crash the system.
-It also has a positive side-effect of making the service and it's files more portable.
+The reason for the creation of the disk image is simple -- if the service allows saving arbitrary files to disk, it should not be possible for the service to fill the host disk to the brim and crash the system; it also has a positive side-effect of making the service and it's files more portable.

 Diamond also allows you to automatically mount all the disk images and start all the services automatically this way:
 ```bash